DagnaSchmidt/analog-photos/README.md

-Free-time project: simple Analog Photografer Portfolio.
+Free-time project: simple portfolio of an analog photographer.

 Build on: React